AydamirMirzayev/Add-Annotorious-to-Your-Local-Webpage/README.md

 FINALLY:

-You can use Annotorious.zip it this all is a bit too confusing!
+You can use Annotorious.zip if this all is a bit too confusing!